-1. Use of electricity, including for heating and cooling, water, paper and stationery

-3. Land use with regards to biodiversity70
+- 1. Use of electricity, including for heating and cooling, water, paper and stationery - 2.
+Generation of waste and CO2 emissions (including by travelling / commuting) - 3.
+Land use with regards to biodiversity(70)

 ERA pays attention to limiting the use of resources, taking the energy crisis into account, and minimising negative impacts on the environment.